WESTERN OKLAHOMA STATE COLLEGE

 Unemployment Compensation: All full-time employees are eligible to receive unemployment compensation in the event they become unemployed and meet all requirements.

 I.R.C.
 Section 125 Flexible Benefits Program has been available since July 1, 1989.
-This salary reduction program is available to all qualifying employees and authorizes a before-tax payment of family health, dental, life and cancer insurance premiums on an elective basis.
+This salary reduction program is available to all qualifying employees and authorizes a before-tax payment of family health, dental, and vision premiums on an elective basis.
 Effective July 1, 1992, Dependent Care Reimbursement and Medical Expense Reimbursement were added to our Flexible Benefits Program.

 Income Deferred Annuities: Payroll deductions for income deferred annuities are encouraged by the college administration.
 These programs are designed to complement the existing retirement programs and/or assist the employee in a savings program.